mgcaret/rom4x/README.md

 Jumping into this new hardware for old computers craze, I bought a [Ram Express II+](http://a2heaven.com/webshop/index.php?rt=product/product&product_id=144#review) from [A2 Heaven](http://www.a2heaven.com/) and was excited to try out the whopping (really!)
 1 MB of battery-backed memory in it, as well as the clock.
 I formatted the card, loaded up ProDOS, and rebooted...
 Instant-on!
 Much fast!

-Then I powered down for a while to do non-hobby things, and instead of a super fast boot to ProDOS, I got the the familiar clunking of the Apple 5 1/4 floppy drive recalibrating.
+Then I powered down for a while to do non-hobby things.
+Upon return, instead of a super fast boot to ProDOS, I got the the familiar clunking of the Apple 5 1/4 floppy drive recalibrating.
 I thought to myself that surely I was doing something wrong, so I rebooted ProDOS and found the card in its initial state without what I had copied on it.

 Bummer.